Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 Under the Access to Neighbouring Land Act 1992, property owners may need to access adjacent land for maintenance or repairs.
 Disputes can arise if access is denied, potentially requiring legal intervention.

-Begin by examining property deeds, maps, and any other legal documents that define the boundary to clarify your position.
+Begin by contacting a property litigation solicitor who can begin examining property deeds, maps, and any other legal documents that define the boundary to clarify your position.
 Retaining a professional surveyor can accurately determine the boundary line and provide supporting evidence.

-Engaging in direct negotiation or mediation with your neighbour can lead to a mutually acceptable resolution without legal action.
+Engaging in direct negotiation or mediation with your neighbour can lead to a mutually acceptable resolution without it leading to court proceedings.
 If an amicable resolution is not possible, legal action may be necessary, such as applying to the court for a boundary declaration or seeking an injunction to prevent further encroachment.

-If a neighbour asserts a claim of adverse possession, seek legal advice to understand the implications and the process for defending against or asserting such a claim.
+If a neighbour asserts a claim of adverse possession, it is important that you seek legal advice sooner rather than later so you’re able to understand the implications and the process for defending against or asserting such a claim.